benmvp/slides/2015/fossetcon/no-js.md

 > The main idea behind the **flex layout** is to give the container the ability to alter its items' width/height (and order) to best fill the available space (mostly to accommodate to all kind of display devices and screen sizes).
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.

 ~Chris Coyer ([Css-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/))

-NOTES:

-The main idea behind flexbox is to give the container the ability to alter its items' dimensions to best fill the available space in responsive design.
-A flex container expands items to fill available free space, or shrinks them to prevent overflow.

 /////